decredcommunity/translations/status.md

 Columns:

-- `Release` - Earliest release the translation was updated for (and included in).
+- `Release` - Earliest release the translation was updated for (and included in). `UNMERGED` means it is not merged yet (waiting for a review or for the maintainer to merge).
-- `Merged` - When last translation update was merged into a release branch. `~date` means the change is UNMERGED yet.
+- `Merged` - When last translation update was merged into a release branch.
+If `Release` column says `UNMERGED` then it is the last updated date.
 - `Changes` - Pull requests or commits that last updated the translation (in both master and release branches).
 - `Translators` - Contributors to recent translation updates.